bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 # Overview

 BigBlueButton is an open source web conferencing system for online learning.
-Our goal is to provide remote students with a high-quality online learning experience.
+Our goal is to provide remote students with a high-quality online learning experience..

 To achieve this goal, we are always looking at ways to improve the teacher and learning experience within our product.
 The user interface (UI) for BigBlueButton is a major component of that experience.